 All is not lost if you don’t have the ability or access to create a milk run.
 If you’ve caught bass from a particular spot in the past, chances are good that you’ll catch them there again.

-First it’s important to locate the spot’s key structure or cover that attracts and holds bass.
+First, it’s essential to locate the spot’s fundamental structure or cover that attracts and holds bass.
 The closer the spot is to the main lake, the more likely a school of bass will move onto it.
-If it’s a cove with a few laydown trees, for example, then there are several options.
+For example, there are several options if it’s a cove with a few laydown trees.
 Fish them from as many angles as possible.
-Bang a fast moving square-bill crankbait through the limbs, and then pick apart each with a worm, jig or both.
+Bang a fast-moving square-bill crankbait through the limbs, and then pick apart each with a worm, jig, or both.

 Try fishing the spot at different times.
-Some places produce better in the morning, for example, than the evening.
+Some places produce better in the morning than in the evening.
 Weather changes can make a spot better, too.
-If the wind is blowing onto it, baitfish will follow their microscopic food there and bass won’t be far behind.
+If the wind blows onto it, baitfish will follow their microscopic food there, and bass won’t be far behind.
 And riprap banks warm up fast on sunny spring days, putting prespawn bass on the feed.

 Change it up

-Regardless if you’re fishing one stop or a series of places throughout an entire day, you’ll want to rotate through at least a couple different lures at each.
+Regardless of fishing one-stop or a series of places throughout an entire day, you’ll want to rotate through at least a couple of different lures at each.
 Bass get bored with the same offerings, so something different can ignite their inherent curiosity, causing them to strike.

 Try changing your retrieve speed.
 Letting your lure “soak” in one spot can provoke an inactive bass.
 Other times moving your lure faster will have the same effect.

-Bank fishing is so popular in Europe that anglers are forced to use microscopic baits under floats the diameter of a twig to overcome fishing pressure.
-While conditions aren’t usually that intense on stateside waters, U.S. bank anglers still deal with it.
-There are only so many places to fish, so using a finesse approach can coax more bites from pressured bass.
+Bank fishing is so prevalent in Europe that anglers are forced to use microscopic baits under floats the diameter of a twig to overcome fishing pressure.
+While conditions aren’t usually intense on stateside waters, U.S. bank anglers still deal with them.
+There are only so many places to fish, so that a finesse approach can coax more bites from pressured bass.

-Finesse is more than lure selection for bank anglers.
-It also includes switching to lighter line, making quieter casts and even kneeling on the bank to reduce your silhouette, which could spook bass.
+Finesse is more than a lure selection for bank anglers.
+It also includes switching to a lighter line, making quieter casts, and even kneeling on the bank to reduce your silhouette, which could spook bass.